ellenli/ellenli.github.io/_posts/2017-03-18-publishing_from_bear_to_jekyll_part_2.md

 ![](assets/posts/9217CC4C-9EF4-4BF0-A67C-74936AD6CE45-1329-00004DA099027B8E/FE5411FD-2C93-47AE-B122-1E70CC101164.png)
 *Woohoo!*

-But Jekyll wasn't publishing them because the file names don't follow the format I'm using: `YYYY-MM-DD-post-title.md`.
+But Jekyll wasn't touching them because the file names don't follow the format I'm using: `YYYY-MM-DD-post-title.md`.
 So I tweaked file name formatting and a slew of other formatting things (headings, images, links and tags) in [my fork of pybear](https://github.com/ellenli/pybear).

 The tweaking was non-trivial.
 It's tricky using regex to handle formatting.
-Check out my [bear_to_jekyll.py](https://github.com/ellenli/pybear/blob/master/bear_to_jekyll.py) if you're curious.
-So many special characters...
+Pattern matching gets really specific and it's especially annoying with special characters thrown in the mix.

 Anyway, I'm happy to say that after a lot of trial and error, implementation tasks 3 and 4 are done! ✌️

 A heads up for anyone interested in using pybear: I adjusted it to fit *my* Jekyll workflow.
-Out of the box, it probably won't fit yours so get ready for some fun regex.
+Out of the box, it probably won't fit yours so get ready for some fun regex!

 Next up is building automation.